Cyclokitty/100DaysOfCode2/log.md

 Working on the hackerrank beginner challenges.
 They are easy so far.
 It's more a matter of figuring out how they want the answer because it gets re-formatted for testing.

 Read more of my data structures book.
 Need to try out the examples and make notes.

+# Day 28: June 20, 2017

+Took a couple of rest days to catch up on some socializing and house cleaning.

+Worked on my arduino uno and johnny-five.
+Figured out how to (more or less) get wire 8 leds and get them to turn on and then off in sequence.
+Still needs some polishing.
+Made a video of it.
+I need to start gathering these videos up and posting to a blog on my portfolio page.